 “White Nationalists treat Mediterraneans like Republicans treat Mestizos.”

 Recently, at home, I watched a few scenes from both the first two Godfathers and Goodfellas.
-Tommy DeVito (interpreted by Joe Pesci in Goodfellas), inspired in a mafia fellow of the real US world, is one of the most repulsive characters I have ever seen on the big screen.
-Presently I can no longer tolerate watching the whole films.
+Tommy DeVito (interpreted by Joe Pesci in Goodfellas), inspired by a mafia fellow of the real US world, is one of the most repulsive characters I have ever seen on the big screen.
+Presently I can no longer tolerate watching the whole film.
 I find that Italian subculture nauseating.
 That’s why, at the beginning of the second Godfather film, set in the year when I was born, Senator Geary’s words after he attended the First Communion celebration for the son of Michael Corleone, the head of the Corleone crime family, are notable.
-That’s in fact my favorite line of all mafia films I’ve ever seen.
+That’s my favourite line of all mafia films I’ve ever seen.

 After the public ceremony, Senator Geary meets with Michael in his office.
 The Corleone family had obtained control of several casinos in Nevada.
 Geary offers to help Michael obtain a disputed gaming license in exchange for an exorbitant bribe, and this is how he addresses the godfather in front of his private gang: